-The Firm has its own policy in regard to TCF.
-This policy can be found at Appendix G. However, it also expects all ARs to either adopt this policy and/or implement their own similar policy.
+The Firm has its own TCF policy, which can be found at Appendix G. However, it also expects all ARs to either formally adopt and appropriately tailor this policy and/or implement their own similar policy.
+This is reviewed as part of routine monitoring.